-There is an increasingly recognised group of infants who have some evidence of allergic disease or eosinophilic oesophagitis, sometimes in association with GOR.353 These children are often clinically indistinguishable from infants and children with reflux oesophagitis, and will need detailed assessment including endoscopic biopsy for diagnosis.354 If formula fed, these infants may benefit from antigen elimination by switching from a standard to a hydrolysed or amino acid-based (elemental) formula under medical and dietetic supervision.
+There is an increasingly recognised group of infants who have some evidence of allergic disease or eosinophilic oesophagitis, sometimes in association with GOR.
+These children are often clinically indistinguishable from infants and children with reflux oesophagitis, and will need detailed assessment including endoscopic biopsy for diagnosis.
+There is a need for more evidence on the management of these infants.
+If they are formula fed, they may benefit from antigen elimination by switching from a standard formula to an amino acid-based (elemental) formula, under medical and dietetic supervision.